How to talk to your GP about ovarian cancer symptoms

 Ovarian cancer has four main symptoms:

-Other symptoms include back pain, feeling very tired (fatigue) for no reason, unexplained weight loss or changes in your bowel habit.
+Other symptoms include back pain, feeling very tired for no reason, unexplained weight loss, changes in your bowel habits and abnormal (or post-menopausal) bleeding.
+Symptoms can also vary from person to person.

 These can also be symptoms of less serious and more common conditions such as Irritable Bowel Syndrome (IBS).
 So if you’re experiencing them it doesn’t necessarily mean you have ovarian cancer.
-However, these symptoms are more likely to be a sign of ovarian cancer if they are persistent (they continue), severe, frequent, and unusual for you.
+However, these symptoms are more likely to be a sign of ovarian cancer if they are persistent (they continue over time), severe, frequent (around 12 times in a month), and new or unusual for you.
 If they are, you should book an appointment with your GP as soon as possible.

 Keep track of your symptoms